 Free your facial expressions

-Your face is supposed to convey your emotions freely.
+Your face is meant to freely convey your emotions.

-On a baby's face, facial expressions come and go.
+On a baby's skin, facial expressions can appear and disappear quickly.

-The skin is supple enough to go fluidly from one expression to the other.
+The skin is so supple that it allows for a smooth transition from one expression to another.

 Ephemeral facial expression